HVAC Installation Cost Calculator

 What rebates and credits are available?

-Federal Section 25C: 30% of cost up to $600 for AC, $2,000 for qualifying heat pumps.
-State rebates: NY 25C+; CA TECH Clean California; MA Mass Save up to $10,000 for heat pumps.
+The federal Section 25C credit (30% of cost, up to $600 for AC/furnaces or $2,000 for qualifying heat pumps) was repealed by the One Big Beautiful Bill Act (OBBBA) for property placed in service after December 31, 2025, so it no longer applies to 2026+ installations.
+State rebates may still apply: CA TECH Clean California; MA Mass Save up to $10,000 for heat pumps.
 Utility rebates: $500-$2,000 typical for high-efficiency systems.
 Many states administer the IRA HEEHRA rebate program - up to $8,000 for heat pump installation in low/moderate-income households.

 Important Disclaimer: Estimates for informational purposes only.